A range of super changes came into effect on 1 July 2017 which may affect you and your super arrangements. Find out more below.

-From 1 July 2017, the Low Income Super Contribution (LISC) will be replaced by the Low Income Super Tax Offset (LISTO).
+The Low Income Super Contribution (LISC) has been replaced by the Low Income Super Tax Offset (LISTO) effective 1 July 2017.
 In essence, there will be no changes to how this works – only the name!

-If you earn equal or less than $37,000, you may receive a tax refund of up to $500 paid into your super account, every year.
+If you earn equal or less than $37,000 per year, you may receive a tax refund of up to $500 paid into your super account.
 This will happen automatically – the ATO will determine if you’re eligible and will make the payment.